 RTL-SDR dongles can deliver a bandwidth of up to approximately 2.5 MHz reliably, have 8-bit resolution, and a tuning range of 24 MHz to 1766 MHz (with the currently popular R820T2 tuner).
 However, not all RTL-SDR dongles are made equal.
 The generic ones found for under $10 on eBay may have inferior noise performance and frequency stability.

-Two popular dongles that have been vetted by the community are the RTL-SDR Blog silver dongle and the NooElec blue dongle.
-Both run about $20, and you can’t go wrong with either one.
+Two popular dongles that have been vetted by the community are the RTL-SDR Blog silver and the NooElec NESDR SMArt v4.
+Both run about $20 ($30 for bundle), and you can’t go wrong with either one.
 See this review for more detailed testing on a variety of dongles, including these two.

 Perhaps the most “software-undefined” component of software-defined radio is the antenna.
 It is also one of most important.
 Good reception on a particular frequency band primarily depends on the antenna configuration.
 Antennas vary in design frequency, bandwidth, directionality, and polarization, and different applications demand different requirements in these properties.